<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You may want to consider meeting your income needs in retirement by first drawing down taxable accounts rather than tax-deferred accounts.
 This may help your retirement assets with your company last longer as they continue to potentially grow tax deferred.

-You will also need to plan to take the required minimum distributions (RMDs) from any company-sponsored retirement plans and traditional or rollover IRA accounts when you reach age 73.
+You will also need to plan to take required minimum distributions (RMDs) from any company-sponsored retirement plans and traditional or rollover IRA accounts.
+Under SECURE 2.0, the RMD age is 73 for those born between 1951 and 1959, and 75 for those born in 1960 or later.

 Two flexible distribution options for your IRA